 Society is changing before our very eyes.
-Calls for major changes due to alleged historical injustices are growing.
+Calls for significant changes due to alleged historical injustices are growing.
 And the calls for self-segregation and violence are becoming more radical.
-Average people and politicians would do well to heed the lessons of the past-- and what the effect of former efforts of segregation and discrimination have done.
+Ordinary people and politicians would do well to heed the past lessons and the effect of former efforts of segregation and discrimination.
 We’re not looking at reverse discrimination.
 We are looking at discrimination for its own sake.
 And with the calls for major change growing, don’t be surprised if they only mount, especially after the last election.
 Trump had banned Critical Race Theory as “racist,” and since “Orange Man bad,” President Biden immediately unleashed this policy back into our schools and workplaces.

-Are we returning to the days before 1964?
-Of segregation again allowed?
-In many ways, we are already seeing this on the everyday level.
+Are we returning to the days before 1964, but this time with segregation against whites allowed?
+In many ways, we already see this on an everyday level.
 And it will only grow over time.
 For example, in Georgia, a handful of black families are coming together to build a “safe space” for black people.
-The effort involves the purchase of 90 acres for a seemingly black only community.
-While the families state that people of all races are welcome, this reminds me of the old adages of segregation.
+The effort involves the purchase of 90 acres for a seemingly black-only community.
+While the families state that people of all races are welcome, this reminds me of segregation’s adages.
 All races could take part.
 However, one race had different facilities and was treated differently by the powers that be.
 Now the media, colleges, and government treat one race as a “protected class,” taught by the state to believe they are oppressed victims from birth.

-“We have a very long history of doing cooperative economics, economic cooperation, creating our own communal towns,” says Jessica Gordon Nembhard, author of Collective Courage: A History of African American Cooperative Economic Thought and Practice and professor of community justice at John Jay College.
-“More recently, we’ve been establishing community land trust, which actually give official land ownership to the community.”
+“We have a very long history of doing cooperative economics, economic cooperation, creating our communal towns,” says Jessica Gordon Nembhard, author of Collective Courage: A History of African American Cooperative Economic Thought and Practice and professor of community justice at John Jay College.
+“More recently, we’ve been establishing community land trust, which gives official land ownership to the community.”

 In some ways, self-segregation is a complex legal issue.
-However, to create a town on the basis of race in our current year is archaic, to say the least.
-Furthermore, in many ways it undermines many of the original civil rights goals of an integrated society.
-While our laws may still be race-neutral (at least at the federal level, with anti-white, racist, “Critical Race Theory” being forced upon federal employees and federally subsidized colleges.
+However, to create a town based on race before the Obama admin was considered archaic.
+Furthermore, it undermines many of the original civil rights goals of an integrated society in many ways.
+Our laws are no longer race-neutral, at least at the federal level, with anti-white, racist, “Critical Race Theory” being forced upon federal employees and federally subsidized colleges.
 The media’s politically driven, changing attitudes to make minorities accept segregation against white people is not acceptable.
-And we see “political” prosecutors charging self-defense cases as murder, in a national push to abolish the Second Amendment, as well as to simultaneously defund the police.
+And we see “political” prosecutors charging self-defense cases as murder in a national push to abolish the Second Amendment, as well as to defund the police simultaneously.

 There are plenty of examples from both sides of the Atlantic about the role of race in society.
 This is especially the case since the end of the Civil War.
-However, one thing that is clear in every case is that racial separation is bad-- and segregation as an instrument is worse.
+However, it is evident in every case that racial separation is terrible– and segregation as an instrument is worse.
 However, the recent Woke mobs in our city are saying otherwise.
 We have cases of colleges not allowing white students into cafes.

 The University of Michigan Dearborn attempted to segregate students based on their race.
 Their justification was so-called social justice.
 Instead, it appears that they took a page right out of Bull Connor’s playbook.